SUSAN SINGLETON

 She has served on the Contracts Group (formerly known as the Legal Committee) of the Chartered Institute of Purchasing and Supply and was responsible for updating of the CIPS IT Model Forms of Contract.

 Vice Chairman of the Competition Law Association until 2016, Susan Singleton is author of about 33 law books, has contributed to about 48 others and is a frequent writer in her field.
-Recent books have included Commercial Agency Agreements (Bloomsbury 5th ed 2020), Buying and Selling Private Companies and Businesses (10th edition, Jan.
-2018, Beswick and Wine, Bloomsbury Publishing, 11th edition due 2021/22), Joint Ventures and Shareholders' Agreements, 6th edition 2021, Bloomsbury Publishing, and books on competition, data protection, and internet law including Business, the Internet and the Law.
+Recent books have included Commercial Agency Agreements (Bloomsbury 5th ed 2020), Buying and Selling Private Companies and Businesses (11th edition, Beswick and Wine, Bloomsbury Publishing, 2022), Joint Ventures and Shareholders' Agreements, 6th edition 2021, Bloomsbury Publishing, and books on competition, data protection, and internet law including Business, the Internet and the Law.
 She wrote the 5th edition of the book E-Commerce and Convergence: A Guide to the Law of Digital Media (published 2021).
 In 2020 and 2021 she updated for Lexis-Nexis volume 12(2) volumes A and B - the data protection and freedom of information legal commentary for the Encyclopedia of Forms and Precedents including in the light of GDPR, the Data Protection Act 2018 and the 2021 UK GDPR changes.
-She follows EC and UK general commercial law developments closely.
-She speaks frequently at UK and international conferences in this area and has spoken at about 1700 legal conferences.
+She has recently updated volumes of the Encyclopedia of Forms and Precedents - the Ecommerce volume (vol. 13(3)) in 2023 and also the Telecommunications section of volume 39(1) in 2023 and then in 2024 the Information Technology volume (vol. 19(1).
+She follows general commercial law developments closely.
+She has been a frequent speaker at UK and international conferences in this area and has spoken at about 1700 legal conferences.
 Until 2020 she was the editor of the three volume Graham & Trotman looseleaf Comparative Law of Monopolies.

 FIND OUR BOOKS